Skip to content

 Here's what you should know about these threats to your eyesight.

-Age-related macular degeneration -- or AMD -- damages then destroys central vision.
-Central vision is your "straight-ahead," finely detailed vision.
-This eye disease takes two forms, "dry" and "wet."
+Age-related macular degeneration (AMD) damages, then destroys, central vision, your "straight-ahead," finely detailed vision.
+This eye disease takes two forms, dry and wet.
 About 90% of AMD cases are dry.
-The remaining 10% are "wet," a more advanced form.
+The remaining 10% are wet, a more advanced form.
 Wet AMD is more damaging, causing about 90% of serious vision loss.
+Injections of medications that help to prevent the growth of leaky blood vessels in the eye are the preferred treatment for this form of AMD.

 • Are over age 60